ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week3/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/M_S88_2t1UE?cc_load_policy=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Skill Demo

-For the first part of the lab, you will be completing your skill demo on a platform called [PrairieTest](https://us.prairietest.com/).
-Your TA will show how to schedule your exam and use the workspace for the skill demo.

-Note: The remaining skill demos (on weeks 5, 7, and 9) will be different from this week!
-You will be required to use the lab computers and will schedule your skill demo separately for a time outside of your lab section.
-You will be allowed to use notes and other resources only on a personal device.
-If you would like to practice using the lab computers, we recommend trying out the skill demo today on a lab computer.
-On future skill demos, you cannot communicate with other students and will have a time limit as well.

-Once you are done with your own skill demo, you can help out your group members complete the skill demo too!
-If all members of your group are done with the skill demo, you may begin with the lab tasks.

 ## Lab Tasks

 As usual, we publish these ahead of time, but they aren't guaranteed to be final